 It’s already November in Sicily but this doesn’t mean things have slowed down on the island there are always many events and festivals going on in every province throughout the year.
 I thought I’d share some of the most colourful for visitors to experience this month.

-The events mentioned here are annual events, times and dates may change so be sure to check online.
+The events mentioned here are annual events, times and dates may change from year to year so be sure to check information online.

 Festival di Morgana 3rd – 13th November

 The Museo Internazionale delle Marionette Antonio Pasqualino is a Palermo based museum which is dedicated to traditional Sicilian marionette puppet theatre which narrated the history of the Crusades, the Norman period and featured some masters of Italian Literature from Ludovico Ariosto, Matteo Maria Boiardo to Torquato Tasso.